Gengar-i/Snowtooth-Moonhighway/README.md

 This application works with Vite, React and Typescript.

+With this application you can:

-You can check list of Lifts (including name, elevation gain, status) and also change status of them.
+- Check list of Lifts (including name, elevation gain, status)
+- Filter list of Lifts by status.
-In modal where you change status of Lift you can also see list of available Trails.
+- Open modal with form where you can update status of desired Lift.

 Dependencies used in this project: